A tale of another Aurelia – the mother of Julius Caesar

 (Possibly) Aurelia Cotta, unattributed

-Many of you will be familiar with Aurelia Mitela, the elder stateswoman of INCEPTIO, PERFIDITAS and SUCCESSIO and the heroine in her own trilogy set in her younger days – AURELIA, INSURRECTIO and RETALIO.
-Although an honourable name in Roma Nova, it was one with a long history in […]
+Many of you will be familiar with Aurelia Mitela, the elder stateswoman of INCEPTIO, CARINA, PERFIDITAS and SUCCESSIO.
+We discover her career as a younger woman in her own trilogy set in the late 1960s to early 1980s – AURELIA, NEXUS, INSURRECTIO and RETALIO.
+Although an honourable name in […]

 Roman women in late antiquity - a slippery fish to catch